Muslims Against FGM

 I am 38 years old

-What is your education background and your parents?
+What is your educational background and that of your parents?

-I am a-physician, my father is a teacher but my mother is house wife
+I am a physician, my father is a teacher but my mother is a housewife

 Do you remember when you underwent FGM?
 How old were you at the time?